lukejsnyder/Water-Sensor-with-pump/README.md

 # Project Description
 # Video
   In this youtube video I was using a 5v relay instead of a 3v one.
 I was not able to have the pump connected without an external power source.
-I instead connected it to my pi to show to proof of concept.
+I instead connected it to my pi to show a proof of concept.
 When you are building your own remeber to get a 3v relay. https://www.youtube.com/watch?v=HtoZyUCmgwY
 # What problem does my project solve?
   Solves the problem of remebering to water your plant.